-Common Fare is intended to accommodate detainees whose religious dietary needs cannot be met on the mainline.
-The Common Fare menu is based on a 14-day cycle, with special menus for the 10 Federal holidays.
-The menus must be certified as exceeding minimum daily nutritional requirements and meeting daily allowances (RDAs).
+Common fare is intended to accommodate detainees whose religious dietary needs cannot be met on the mainline.
+The common fare menu is based on a 14-day cycle, with special menus for the ten federal holidays.
+The menus must be certified as exceeding minimum daily nutritional requirements and meeting RDAs.
 Beverages shall be selected from the regular menu.

-3. Changes to the Standard Common Fare Menu
+3. Changes to the standard Common Fare Menu

-Modifications to the standard Common Fare menu may be made at the local level for various reasons.
+Modifications to the standard common fare menu may be made at the local level for various reasons.
 For example, seasonal variations affect the availability of fresh produce in different locations, making menu modifications inevitable.
-There are modifications that may also be made to meet the different requirements of various faith groups, for example, the inclusion of kosher and/or halal flesh-food options.
+Modifications may also be made to meet the requirements of various faith groups (e.g., for the inclusion of kosher and/or halal flesh-food options).

 With the facility administrator's concurrence, the FSA may make temporary, nutritionally equal substitutions for fresh seasonal produce that violates no religious dietary requirements.
 The chaplain or local religious representatives shall be consulted if technical questions arise.
-The Chaplain shall escort other clergy to the Common Fare preparation area for frequent, random monitoring of compliance with religious dietary requirements.
+The Chaplain shall escort other clergy to the common fare preparation area for frequent, random monitoring of compliance with religious dietary requirements.